Overview and Description

 - Degeneration usually proceeds proximally up one to several nodes of Ranvier.

-- Distal axon degeneration (Wallerian degeneration) involves motor and sensory fiber deterioration occurring immediately within 24-36 hours.
+- Distal axon degeneration (Wallerian degeneration) involves motor and sensory fiber deterioration immediately within 24-36 hours.

 - During Wallerian degeneration, Schwann cells both phagocytose the axonal and myelin debris and help regenerate myelin.

-- Injury and electrodiagnostic findings are time dependent and therefore, it is suggested to delay these studies for several weeks to better witness specific findings and delineate injury severity.
+- Injury and electrodiagnostic findings are time-dependent.
+Therefore, it is suggested to delay these studies for several weeks to assess for specific findings better and delineate injury severity.

-- Therefore, most peripheral nerve injuries are initially are managed conservatively, with nerve function evaluation at 3 weeks via nerve conduction study and electromyography (NCS/EMG).
+- Most peripheral nerve injuries are initially managed conservatively, with nerve function evaluation at three weeks via a nerve conduction study and electromyography (NCS/EMG).

 - Neuropraxia